Noom Getting Started Guide

 Noom Portion Guide

 Check out my free printable portion guide.
-It's for Weight Watchers, but it fits for Noom as well.
+It's for Weight Watchers, but it fits Noom as well.
 Portion control is a critical component to weight loss with any program.

 Noom recommends 1200-1400 calories for pretty much everyone.
 If you're a 6ft tall, 200+ pound man, you're going to be HANGRY.
 My wife is 6'2″ and 200+ pounds as well.
 It is not healthy for her to only eat 1200 calories.
 Keep this in mind when choosing the foods you eat.
 Noom's goal is to keep you on track with choosing the healthiest foods possible – getting the most bang for your buck, so to speak.